-The professional rate of pay shall be \$40.94 per hour enhanced annually by the Seattle CPI (Consumer Price Index).
+The professional rate of pay shall \$46.93 per hour enhanced with the salary inflator agreed upon in each year of the agreement.

 Any training or planning opportunities that shall be offered to employees during the summer months shall be shared with all employees by internal electronic notice by June 10 each year.